 The Richard Jefferies Society

-include a yearly journal, spring and autumn newsletters and an annual report along with leaflets of tours of places beloved
+Publications include winter and summer Journals, spring and autumn newsletters, and an annual report along with leaflets and

-editor of Today and The Idler.
-Best known for the classic of English humour Three Men in a Boat
+write and editor of Today and The Idler.
+Best known for the classic of English humour Three Men

-(say nothing of the dog), and its sequel Three Men on the Bummel.
-He produced a typically off-beat autobiography
+in a Boat (say nothing of the dog), and its sequel Three Men on the Bummel.
+He produced a typically off-beat

 The Johnson Society (Lichfield)